jknightlab/hussein_rnaseq/Workflow_simplified.md

 | WTCHG_218577_219 |  4,625,853 | 1,390,807 | 30.066  | 190,958 | 1,391,718 |
 | WTCHG_218577_220 | 19,982,997 | 6,271,561 | 31.3845 | 867,748 | 6,273,386 |

+The correlation between the number of nodup mapped reads and reads mapped to known genes is 0.998.